Improving Handwritten Text Recognition via 3D Attention and Multi-Scale Training: Abstract

 \section{Abstract}

 The segmentation-free research efforts for addressing handwritten text recognition can be divided into three categories: connectionist temporal classification (CTC), hidden Markov model and encoder–decoder methods.
 In this paper, inspired by the above three modeling methods, we propose a new recognition network by using a novel three-dimensional (3D) attention module and global-local context information.
 Based on the feature maps of the last convolutional layer, a series of 3D blocks with different resolutions are split.
 Then, these 3D blocks are fed into the 3D attention module to generate sequential visual features.
-Finally, by integrating the visual features and the corresponding global-local context features, a well-designed representation can be obtained.
-Main canonical neural units including attention mechanisms, fully-connected layer, recurrent unit and convolutional layer are efficiently organized into a network and can be jointly trained by the CTC loss and the cross-entropy loss.
-Experiments on the latest Chinese handwritten text datasets (the SCUT-HCCDoc and the SCUT-EPT) and one English handwritten text dataset (the IAM) show that the proposed method can make a new milestone.
+Finally, by fusing the visual features and the corresponding global-local context features, a well-designed representation can be obtained.
+Main canonical neural units including attention mechanisms, fully-connected layers, recurrent units and convolutional layers are efficiently organized into a network and can be jointly trained by the CTC loss and the cross-entropy loss.
+Experiments on the latest Chinese handwritten text datasets (the SCUT-HCCDoc and the SCUT-EPT) and one English handwritten text dataset (the IAM) show that the proposed method can achieve comparable results with the state-of-the-art methods.
+The code is available at https://github.com/Wukong90/3DAttention-MultiScaleTraining-for-HTR.